fashion brands come to video games

 «Geeks» and videogames

 Suárez’s statements are also in accordance with the end of the stigmas related to video games to which Óscar Soriano referred.
 In this regard, the eSports player Laura Muñoz, also known as Aryenzz, added that it has always been thought that people who played video games were geeks or “adult people with childish personality who did not mature.” «My mother thought it was not a girl thing and that it was only intended for the little ones, “he told Hypertextual.
-“That is why many some media have only spoken badly about these issues although I am seeing, both on TV and radio and others, that they have a greater implication for wanting to understand that space and try to make it known.”
+“That is why many some media have only spoken badly about these issues although I am seeing, both on TV and radio and others, that they have a greater involvement because they want to understand that space and try to make it known.

 Collaborations between video games and brands are a way to approach a different audience